 Fundraising

 At Perseid School, we are incredibly fortunate to work with a number of organisations that support and donate to our fundraising efforts.
-Here are a few recent initiatives that we have been supported on.
+Here are a few recent initiatives that we have been supported on and are currently fundraising for.

 Outdoor Wellbeing Areas